Dr-Passmore/hobby-blog/blog/2023-11-22-Azure-Static-Site-Falmouth-Allotments.md

 - Implement a modern clean design.
 - Reduce the quantity and size of images displayed.
 - The website has been designed with accessiblity in mind.
-- Replace all documents with either webforms or easily browserable pages (Rules and Constituation)
+- Replace all documents with either webforms or easily browserable pages (Rules and Constituation).
+- Significantly reduce hosting costs.

 To measure these goals I will be making Use of [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/#devtools) to generate page reports.
 This enables me to find not only identify performance impacts, but also any accessibility issues.
+In addition, I want to limit the environmental impact of the website.
+Fortunately, this can be measured using the [Website Carbon Calculator](https://www.websitecarbon.com) and essentially, carbon cost is limited by making sure the new website is efficiently designed.

 ## Azure

-To
+For hosting the website I'm going to be deploying to Azure.
+I have already moved the old site to Azure using a `Standard B1s` virtual machine to host the old WordPress website.
+I have also seen this as an opportunity to practice [Terraform](https://www.terraform.io/).
+Terraform is Infrastructure By Code and is a great way to manage cloud infrastructure.
+Primarily, Terraform helps standardise and inherently documents the infrastructure set up.
+I admit from a time perspective it is very inefficient for a small project like this one, as I could have created everything in the portal in a fraction of the time required to get this set up.

 ### Terraform Deployment

 #### Key Terraform